yonifre/Maspik-Spam-blocklist/README.txt

 The Pro version offers advanced functionality:

+* IP verification - Increases the monthly limit from 100 to 1,000 IP checks.
 * Integration with the Maspik Spam API
 * Create and use your own SPAM API across multiple websites
 * Import/Export Settings